abevoelker/blog/source/_posts/2012-07-17-final-ode-to-openedge-abl-part-2-ruby-helps-you-rest-easy.md

 I am going to assume that you are following along from [part 1][1] and have already installed JRuby using rvm (if not, go back and do so).
-Let's proceed by creating a fresh gemset to namespace our gems for this demo and put the JRuby interpreter into Ruby 1.9.2-p312 mode (important!):
+Let's proceed by creating a fresh gemset to namespace our gems for this demo:

-    rvm use --create jruby-1.6.7@openedge-sinatra
+    rvm use --create jruby-1.7.0@openedge-sinatra
-    export JRUBY_OPTS=--1.9

 Let's re-use the same git repo from part 1 that has our DataMapper models defined (if you still have the code just copy it to a new directory):